Before the Bell: What every Canadian investor needs to know today

 U.S. stock futures pointed to a mixed start Tuesday as investors look to the next step in the planned U.S. tax overhaul and kept a wary eye on the tech sector.
 On Bay Street, futures were little changed as oil prices wavered and investors weighed the last of the earnings from Canada's big banks.

-Ahead of the North American trade, Nasdaq futures were in the red, continuing declines seen the day before when the index touched a fresh three-day higher before dropping to finish down more than 1 per cent.
+Nasdaq futures started the day in the red but slowly pushed toward break even as the North American open neared.
+During Monday's session, the tech-heaving index traded at a three-day high before dropping to finish the session off 1 per cent.
 LCG's Jasper Lawler notes that the sector is among the best performing this year and suggested that fact has spooked investors as year's end nears, resulting in profit taking.

 "In more normal market conditions, the best-performing trade over the last 12-18 months will not be the top performer over the next 12-18 months because eventually smart money moves into a trade with lower valuations," he said.
 "But these are not normal market conditions.
 In this ultra-low volatility environment, momentum is a strong force to overcome.
 Tech has momentum and earnings growth behind it."